Switzerland

 Trains, marble runs, and the Eiger

 The Kugelbahn marble runs at every station.
-Grindelwald First for the gondola and the Bachalpsee hike, which is manageable and wildly pretty.
+Grindelwald First for the gondola and the Bachalpsee hike.
 Jungfraujoch Top of Europe with an Ice Palace at the summit.
 Cable car to Mürren for the Allmendhubel Flower Playground.
 Trümmelbach Falls, which is essentially glacier drama inside a mountain.
 C und M in Grindelwald for cake after a hike.

 The lake and spa version